We are an interactive and multidisciplinary research lab with two primary research objectives:

 Focus on Bacterial Cell Biology

-Bacteria are fundamentally interesting organisms to study cell biology at the molecular level, because they are the smallest and arguably the simplest living organisms on the planet.
+Bacteria are fundamentally interesting organisms to study at the molecular level.
+They are the smallest and arguably the simplest living organisms on the planet.
 Nonetheless, the ability to evolve rapidly in changing environments has made the bacteria an extremely diverse group of single-celled organisms.
-Our understanding of many spatial and temporal biological phenomena in bacterial cells and bacterial biofilms remains far from complete and this lack of fundamental knowledge stymies research efforts that aim to capitalize on the vast metabolic potential found among bacteria.
-Our imaging experiments provide a comprehensive understanding of the spatial, temporal, and chemical ecology within bacterial cells and biofilms, so that these organisms may be effectively utilized in novel biotechnological, industrial, and agricultural applications.
+Our understanding of spatial and temporal biological phenomena inside bacteria and bacterial biofilms remains far from complete and this lack of fundamental knowledge stymies research efforts that aim to combat bacterial infections or capitalize on the vast metabolic potential found among non-pathogenic bacteria.
+Our imaging experiments provide a comprehensive understanding of the spatial, temporal, and chemical ecology within bacteria and bacterial biofilms, so that these organisms may be effectively utilized in biotechnological, industrial, and agricultural applications.

-Bacteria are also highly relevant to important economic, societal, and medicinal challenges of our time.
+Bacteria are highly relevant to important economic, societal, and medicinal challenges of our time.
 For example, the looming inability to combat pathogenic bacteria with current antibiotics presents a major health concern.
-I left unresolved by the year 2050, 10 Million lives could be lost to bacterial infections each year and the total disease-associated economic costs could accumulate to an estimated 100 Trillion USD from now until then (O'Neill Review on Antimicrobial Resistance).
-A fundamental understanding of the spatial and temporal aspects of the most widely used bacterial virulence mechanisms is therefore of utmost importance, because this knowledge will facilitate the development of new species-specific antivirulence drugs that would provide a valuable alternative to the broad spectrum antimicrobial drugs in use today.
+I left unresolved by the year 2050, it is anticipated that 10 Million lives will be lost to bacterial infections each year and the total disease-associated economic costs could accumulate to an estimated 100 Trillion USD from now until then (O'Neill Review on Antimicrobial Resistance).
+A fundamental understanding of the spatial and temporal aspects of the most widely used bacterial virulence mechanisms is therefore of utmost importance, because this knowledge will facilitate the development of new species-specific antivirulence drugs that would provide a longer lasting alternative to the broad spectrum antimicrobial drugs in use today.